dorjeduck/kamo/README.md

 ## Just Learning

 Currently, this project is for our own educational purposes, with no immediate plans to make it suitable for real-world applications.
 Similar to the original Python code, this KAN implementation prioritizes network transparency over speed.
-If you're looking for a Mojo deep learning framework with competitive performance features, check out [Basalt](https://github.com/basalt-org/basalt) and [Endia](https://github.com/endia-org/Endia).

 ## Remarks